 Article by Justin Rich – Even though it’s summertime and the last thing on your mind right now is schoolwork, it’s never too early to start coming up with a game plan for how to kill it academically next semester.
 Don’t worry – this isn’t a huge, sprawling piece that’s going to take a day to read.
 You’ll be done in ten minutes, tops.
+There are many study tips and tricks that may work for you, but here are four that you should consider.
 And after implementing these four easy and awesome study tips we’re about to cover, you’re going to save yourself hours and hours next semester.
 So, without further ado, let’s get started.

 Tip #1) Be Realistic With Yourself